pkimetal/pkimetal/README.md

 The "metal" suffix was chosen for its double-meaning: it's both an abbreviation of "meta-linter" and it conveys the idea that (meta-)linting strengthens the PKI!

+## Mascot

-The project's [mascot](https://pkimet.al/mascot.jpg) is a cartoon lint roller pretending to be a brave knight, clad in armour (metal, obviously) to bravely fight the good fight of PKI policy compliance!
-Standing atop its vanquished foe (a pile of clothes, representing a marauding band of noncompliant TBSCertificates), it proudly displays the battle wounds (linter "findings") sustained during its noble quest. 😉
+Meet [Sir Lintalot](https://pkimet.al/mascot.jpg) ("Linty" to his friends), a cartoon lint roller pretending to be a brave knight, clad in armour (metal, obviously) to bravely fight the good fight of PKI policy compliance!
+Standing atop his vanquished foe (a pile of clothes, representing a marauding band of noncompliant TBSCertificates), he proudly displays the battle wounds (linter "findings") sustained during his noble quest. 😉